Norwegian Second Division

-The Norwegian Second Division, also called 2. divisjon and often referred to as PostNord-ligaen for sponsorship reasons, is the third-highest level of the Norwegian football league system.
+The Norwegian Second Division, also called 2. divisjon is the third-highest level of the Norwegian football league system.

 There are 28 teams divided into two groups, and at the end of the season the winner of each group earns promotion to the second-highest division, 1. divisjon.
 The teams finishing in second place in their respective group will qualify for the promotion play-offs, where they will face each other.
 The winner will play against the 14th placed team in 1. divisjon for promotion.
 The bottom three teams in each group are relegated to 3. divisjon.